brandchat/api-php/README.md

 php composer.phar require brandchat/api-php
 ```

-You can then later update BrandChat API using composer:
+You can then later update the BrandChat API using composer:

 ```bash
 composer.phar update
 ```

-## Quickstart
+## Quickstart guide

 ### Configuring the framework

-Before using the BrandChatApi framework, you need to initialise it with your bot's api key and bot identifier.
+Before using the `BrandChatApi` framework, you need to initialise it with your bot's api key and bot identifier.
 Both of these can be found on the BrandChat dashboard menu for your bot after enabling the API for your bot.

 ```php
 <?php